 Posted on 01/09/2022

-Do you want to make investments like the big sharks?
+Do you want to make investments like the “big sharks,” those large investors with seemingly endless amounts of funds who gobble up big buildings and vast amounts of property?
 If so, you need to look into investment properties.
-11% of the wealthiest people swear by real estate investments as a great income stream.
-In fact, real estate investments outpaced every other stream of income by three times the amount of revenue.
+A sizeable percentage of wealthy investors swear by real estate as a great source for income.
+In fact, real estate investment income can outpace the return on other types of investments by as much as three times the amount of revenue.

 If you haven’t started looking at getting investment property loans, now is the time.
-Mortgage rates are lower than ever, and real estate property values are increasing steadily.
+Mortgage rates are still affordable, and real estate property values remain high due to the shortage of homes for sale.

 What's in this article?